eluzix/claritus-website/content/pricing.md

 type: pricing

 title: Transparent & Simple Pricing
-description: Try Claritus free for 14 days - no credit card needed.
+description: Try Claritus for a free 14 day trial - no credit card required.
 Upon completing your free trial, you can choose from one of the following plans.
 date: 2022-01-03T07:30:01+00:00
 url: "/pricing"
 content_class: blog